ShaheenHossain/eagle-12.1/doc/reference/javascript_reference.rst

 - the *web client*: this is the private web application, where one can view and edit business data.
 This is a single page application (the page is never reloaded, only the new data is fetched from the server whenever it is needed)
-- the *website*: this is the public part of Eagle ERP.
+- the *website*: this is the public part of Eagle.
 It allows an unidentified user to browse some content, to shop or to perform many actions, as a client.
   This is a classical website: various routes with controllers and some javascript to make it work.